Patient EducationJul | 3 | 2019

 How do I find a Registered Dietitian?

-There are a few ways you can schedule an appointment with a Registered Dietitian.
+There are a few ways you can schedule an appointment with a Registered Dietitian or Licensed Nutritionist in your state.
 Here are a few tips:

 - Talk with your primary care doctor.
-Many doctors know dietitians in their offices or your local community.
-When you see a dietitian who works with his or her doctor, they can both make sure you receive the best care for your needs.
+Many doctors know dietitians or licensed nutritionists in their offices or your local community.

-- Find a dietitian on the Academy of Nutrition and Dietetics’s website.
-Go to www.eatright.org.
+- Find a provider online.
+Go to healthprofs.com/us/nutritionists-dietitians.
 Then, click on the “Find a Registered Dietitian” button in the top right corner.
 From there, you can search for a dietitian by zip code or specialty.

 How do I schedule an appointment with a dietitian?

-You can schedule an appointment with a dietitian by calling your primary care doctor.
-Ask the doctor to send a referral to the dietitian.
+You may need a referral prior to scheduling with a nutrition professional.
+Ask your loved one’s primary care doctor to send a referral to the dietitian directly.

-You should also call the dietitian’s office to make sure he or she has received the referral.
-Ask if the dietitian needs any other documents to schedule the appointment.
+You should also call the provider’s office to make sure they have received the referral.
+Ask if the nutrition provider needs any other documents to schedule the appointment.

 Will my health insurance cover the appointment?

-It is best to call your insurance company to check for your level of coverage.
-When you call your insurance, ask about the Medical Nutrition Therapy benefit.
+It is best to call your insurance company to check your level of coverage.
+When you call your insurance, ask about the Medical Nutrition Therapy (MNT) benefit.

-If you have a private health insurance company, it should have good coverage for many nutrition concerns.
+If you have a private health insurance company, it is likely you have coverage for many nutrition concerns.
 These concerns include weight gain, weight loss, diabetes, high blood pressure, high cholesterol, food allergies or tube feeding.

 If you have Medicaid, coverage varies by state.

-If you have Medicare, it will cover only diabetes, chronic renal insufficiency, end-stage renal disease or post-kidney transplant.
+If you have Medicare only, insurance will cover time with the dietitian for diabetes, chronic renal insufficiency, end-stage renal disease or post-kidney transplant.
+If these conditions are not relevant to your loved one, Medicare will not cover the appointments.

 What will happen at the first appointment?